Astro-Otter-Space/Astrobin-WebServices/README.md

 }
 ```

-If you're working without framework, you can create the instance of your class withoutarguments if they are as env variables:
+If you're working without framework, you can create the instance of your class without arguments if they are as env variables:

 ## WebServices